mmascaro864/pipeline_project/README.md

 # Disaster Response Pipeline Project
-This project leverages disaster response data provided by [Appen] (https://appen.com/)(formerly Figure8).
+This project leverages disaster response data provided by [Appen (formerly Figure8)] (https://appen.com/).
 The dataset contains pre-labeled tweets and messages from disaster events.
 An ETL pipeline is built to read in and transform the data sets, and loads the transformed data into a sqlite database.
 A natural language processing ML pipeline is fitted and trained to assist with classifiying the disaster response messages.
 Finally, a Flask app is used to (a) display plots related to message genre and categorization, and (b) to classifiy disaster repsonse messages in real time.

 ## Udacity Data Science Nanodegree Project
 #### Marc Mascaro